 If you need help organizing your pitches, so you look like a pro, be sure to grab Holly's 34-page pitching packet here!
 It will help you track, systemize, and streamline your efforts for maximum success!

 1. Your Favorite Blogs

 For those of you who are not familiar with HARO, it stands for Help a Reporter Out.
-Here journalist, writers and bloggers can submit media queries and individuals looking to become sources can reply.
-This is a fast and easy way to learn about new blogs in your niche and to submit answers where your expertise will best be utilized.
+Here, journalist, writers, and bloggers can submit media queries and individuals looking to become sources can reply.
+This is a fast and easy way to learn about new blogs in your niche and to provide answers where your expertise will best be utilized.
 HARO is free to join and can yield some fantastic results.

 When in doubt use Google to search for blogs that relate to your niche.
-Dig deep, read various posts and when you find some that you love, see if they offer guest blogging opportunities.
-Often times this sort of information will be displayed on the about, contact or FAQ page.
+Dig deep, read various posts and when you find some that you love, and see if they offer guest blogging opportunities.
+Often this sort of information will be displayed on the about, contact, or FAQ page.

-Because there are so many pluses to guest blogging, you really can’t go wrong with it.
-The key to keep in mind with any kind of ‘free writing’ is to not make it the only thing you do since there’s no upfront capital involved.
+Because there are so many pros to guest blogging, you really can’t go wrong with it.
+The thing to keep in mind with any sort of ‘free writing’ is to not make it the only thing you do since there’s no upfront capital involved.
 Incorporate it into your schedule but only after you’ve researched the best sites to contribute to.
 You should focus your ‘guesting’ on bigger sites within your company’s niche so you can reap the aforementioned benefits without having to push your guest content all that hard – their big audience will help do that for you.

 You’ll Also Love These Posts:

 Studies have shown if you like this blog post — you will also love the following articles.